 Even respected papers like The Times can be guilty of a hatchet job such as its recent interview with Jordan Peterson.
 The question arises why such a prestigious newspaper would wish to produce and publish such an interview.
 Could it be a desire to discredit his opinions by discrediting the person?
 Jordan Peterson can speak for himself here.
 This interview is identity media at work.
 Is this prestigious newspaper moving towards the ‘standards’ of tabloid journalism or ‘the gutter press’?
 For some people, it is enough to know that such and such an opinion is promoted by such and such a newspaper or television network.
 Is it CNN or Fox news? is enough to decide the matter, or the Guardian, The Spectator, the BBC or RT (Russia Today).
 Even our university students are taught to screen out opposing opinions in the no platforming to which Peterson has already been subjected.

 It is a basic principle of Christianity to teach critical thinking by promoting the truth and belief of the truth.
-Christians learn to distinguish truth from error.
+Christians learn to distinguish truth from error, data from the interpretation of data, the legacy, skills, behaviour and achievements of people from their character.
 Further, it teaches the courage to stand against peer-group pressure.

 13 Dec 2021: there is a long list of topics used in identity debate – deniers, conspiracy theory, fascist, left or right, racist – to such an extent that Godwin’s law was coined for those who introduce the Nazis or Hitler into a debate.
 Christians are quite familiar with the use of pejorative terms to describe them and their beliefs.
 I notice that the Wikipedia article on superstition states that “identifying something as superstition is generally pejorative“.
 The topic is very much wider than superstition.
 Identity debate tends to be pejorative per se.